-(1) Investment Approach
+(1)Investment Approach

-This investment corporation ("NRIC") will, in accordance with its Bylaws, invest in and manage the qualified assets set out below in (2) Investment Targets: Types of Assets that are Investment Targets, aiming to secure steady growth and stable profitability of assets under management for the medium and long term (Article 10 of the Bylaws).
+This investment corporation ("NRIC") will, in accordance with its Bylaws, invest in and manage the qualified assets set out below in (2) Investment Targets: Types of Assets that are Investment Targets, aiming to secure steady growth and stable profitability of assets under management for the medium and long term (Article 9 of the Bylaws).

-NRIC has, as of the date of this Investment Policy, entrusted the management of all of its assets to an asset management company.
+NRIC has entrusted the management of all of its assets to Pacific Investment Advisors Corporation, an asset management company.
 The asset management company has formulated asset management guidelines as one of its internal regulations in accordance with both the basic policy set out in NRIC's Bylaws and an asset management agreement between it and NRIC (which means an asset management agreement as defined in Article 8, Item 2, of the Investment Trusts and Investment Corporations Act (the "ITIC Act"); the same applies throughout this Investment Policy).
 The operational and administrative policies applicable to the management of assets are set out in the asset management guidelines.

-The asset management company determined its internal regulations, including the asset management guidelines, after comprehensively considering the current economic situation and real estate market trends as of the date of this Investment Policy.
+The asset management company determined its internal regulations, including the asset management guidelines, after comprehensively considering the economic situation and real estate market trends.
 In line with changing circumstances, the internal regulations might be revised at the discretion of the asset management company, but only to the extent such revisions do not contravene NRIC's Bylaws and the asset management agreement.